 10 years later, I find myself tormented every time I have to click the refresh page button.
 As the wheel of patience revolves and the score sheet presents itself on my screen, what do I see?
-The driest, most offensive, manner in which this great sport could be experienced
+The driest, most offensive, the manner in which this great sport could be experienced.

-As on now Nepal TV has the rights to broadcast live cricket matches organised in the country.
+As of now, Nepal TV has the right to broadcast live cricket matches organized in the country.
 A good start.
 But until private players are brought into the fray and allowed the rights to broadcast the game, the cricket economy in this country will remain small.
 There is nothing innovative about the idea.
 The cricket economy in India boomed after Indian television rights were offered to private channels.
-A formulae that is being repeated in Kabbadi, Hockey, Badminton and Football (at various level of success).
+A formula that is being repeated in Kabbadi, Hockey, Badminton, and Football (at various levels of success).

-Sports, a number of studies have shown, has the ability to affect the collective mood of the nation.
-But for that it has be important enough to affect the mood, and it has to be large enough to affect a collective.
-The ability of sports, and cricket in particular, to affect the collective mood in Nepal is not there yet.
-We have an impressive cricket team, dedicated fans and a potential market, there is no excuse that cricket in Nepal cannot be successful.
+Sports, a number of studies have shown, have the ability to affect the collective mood of the nation.
+But for that, it has been important enough to affect the mood, and it has to be large enough to affect a collective.
+The ability of sports, and cricket, in particular, to affect the collective mood in Nepal is not there yet.
+We have an impressive cricket team, dedicated fans, and a potential market, there is no excuse that cricket in Nepal cannot be successful.